Quality Assurance Scheme (QAS) Committee – Lay member

-Would you like to work with the Institute and Faculty of Actuaries (IFoA) Executive staff to help oversee and develop our global Quality Assurance Scheme (QAS)?
-If so, please read on!
+Would you like to work with the Institute and Faculty of Actuaries (IFoA) to help oversee and develop our global Quality Assurance Scheme (QAS)?
+If so, we would love to hear from you.

 Background